hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 - update: it looks like the sound driver seems to die after resume from suspend at some point after some days (suspend/resume before keeps it working all the time) - a reboot fixes the problem
+- update september 2023: i used my chell as daily driver for the last few weeks and during that time more than a month in a row with only sleep and no reboot, all was working very well with only the known problem of audio dying after a while, but that seemed to happen much later this time after more than a month ...

 # chromebook trogdor - lazor - january 2023